How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Remove UrBackup from Ubuntu

-Removing the package stops the server software, but it does not automatically delete your backup data.
-Review storage paths before deleting anything under the backup directory.
+Removing the package stops the server software, but it does not automatically delete backup storage or server state.
+Review both paths before deleting anything from disk.

-These steps remove the Ubuntu server package installed in this guide.
+These steps remove the Ubuntu server package installed above.
 UrBackup clients on protected machines must be removed separately on those client systems.

 Stop and Remove the Package